 TRANSFER OF CREDIT POLICIES

 Transfer credit from any post-secondary institution will be considered if regional, national, professional and/or specialized accreditation has been awarded and recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).
 The Higher Education Directory (HED) lists the accredited, degree-granting institutions of post-secondary education in the United States and its outlying areas.
-More information is available online at: www.macc.edu/transfer-credit.
+More information is available online at: Transfer Credit to MACC.

 Articulation agreements are partnerships between colleges to help ensure the classes taken at MACC will transfer to the school students want to attend next.
 These agreements are designed to build strong partnerships between community colleges and four-year institutions.
 A list of colleges which MACC has established articulation agreements is available online at:

 All two-year degree and one-year certificate programs are approved by the Missouri Coordinating Board for Higher Education.
-Specific programs within the College are approved by the Missouri Department of Elementary and Secondary Education, the Missouri State Board of Nursing, National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), Accreditation Council for Occupational Therapy Education (ACOTE), American Occupational Therapy Association (AOTA) and the Missouri Peace Officers Standards and Training Commission (POST).
+Specific programs within the College are approved by the Missouri Department of Elementary and Secondary Education, the Missouri State Board of Nursing, National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), Accreditation Council for Occupational Therapy Education (ACOTE), American Occupational Therapy Association (AOTA), National Alliance of Concurrent Enrollment Partnerships (NACEP), and the Missouri Peace Officers Standards and Training Commission (POST).

 Students may review copies of documents regarding entities that accredit, license, or approve the institution and its programs.
-To obtain this information, students should submit a request to the Student Services Office.
-Additional information about MACC's accreditation status may be found online at: http://www.macc.edu/index.php/about-macc/accreditation
+To obtain this information, students should submit a request to the Student Affairs Office.
+Additional information about MACC's accreditation status may be found online at: Affiliation and Accreditation

 COPYRIGHT INFRINGEMENT— POLICIES AND SANCTIONS